Connect Your Cloud Account

 Easy Authentication for Terraform and Pulumi

-While Helm and Kubernetes templates enjoy native support, env0 also enables seamless Kubernetes authentication integration within Terraform and Pulumi templates that connect to your cluster, as we are creating the
+While Helm and Kubernetes templates enjoy native support, env0 also enables seamless Kubernetes authentication integration within Terraform and Pulumi templates.
+These connect to your cluster by automatically creating the

 kubeconfig

-file in the deployment container automatically.Follow our code examples for Terraform and Pulumi for easy configuration.
+file in the deployment container.Follow our code examples for Terraform and Pulumi for easy configuration.

 Set Up Kubernetes Credential

-Inside the opened modal, select the desired Kubernetes Cluster authentication method you like
+Inside the opened modal, select your desired Kubernetes Cluster authentication method.

 Kubeconfig